The top ten must have pantry essentials

 Good olive oil are great for dipping, cooking and drizzling over most types of food.
 Personally, I have extra virgin olive oil for dipping my bread and normal olive oil for cooking.

 You realize (caution, side tracking!) just when you think you are totally immune to ads you hit an ad that mysteriously grabs your attention.
-I just noticed an excellent banner for a marvelous injury lawyer.
+I just noticed an excellent banner for an exceptional HR professional placement agency.
 They really deserve the reference 🙂 Ok, my apologies ladies and gentlemen, getting back to the topic at hand.

 5. Canned Tuna/Salmon